RobSteward/gapbf/README.md

 ### Grid size
 The grid size is defined by the number of nodes in the grid.
 As of writing Android supports 3, 4, 5, and 6 sides grids.
 The default is 3.
 Each grid is repesented by a list of lists.
 The first list is the top row, the second list is the middle row, and the third list is the bottom row.
-The nodes are numbered from left to right, top to bottom starting at 0.
-The default grid is a 3x3 grid with nodes 1-9.
+The nodes are numbered from left to right, top to bottom starting at 1.
+This grid is based on the [note on TWRP decrypt pattern](https://twrp.me/faq/openrecoveryscript.html) and more information here [from Alex Xu's blog](https://blog.alxu.ca/unlocking-large-pattern-encryption-in-twrp.html) and [the TWRP code base](https://github.com/TeamWin/Team-Win-Recovery-Project/blob/android-6.0/gui/patternpassword.cpp#L417)The default grid is a 3x3 grid with nodes 1-9.

 It looks like this:
 ```
 [